XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 In general, existing RPC functionality can be used to interact with MPTs.
 For example, the `type` field of the  `account_objects` or `ledger_data` command can filter results by either `mpt_issuance` or `mptoken` values.
 In addition, the `ledger_entry` command can be used to query a specific `MPTokenIssuance` or `MPToken` object.

-A new Clio RPC is proposed.
+Also a new Clio RPC `mpt_holders` is proposed, to allow querying of all the holder of an MPT.

 #### 1.6.0.1 `ledger_entry` API Updates
 `ledger_entry` API is updated to query `MPTokenIssuance` and `MPToken` objects.